 Phone: (905) 435-5100 x5045

-- Trent Belize Field Course Check List [not available]
+- Trent Belize Field Course Check List [available soon]

-- Non-Trent Belize Field Course Check List [not available]
+- Non-Trent Belize Field Course Check List [available soon]

-- Belize Field Course Trent Registration Form [not available]
+- Belize Field Course Trent Registration Form [available soon]

-- Risk Management Informed Consent Waiver [not available]
+- Risk Management Informed Consent Waiver [available soon]

 Ka'Kabish is a medium-size centre in north-central Belize located approximately 10 km from the larger, and more famous, site of Lamanai.
 The core area of Ka'Kabish was separated roughly in half by the construction of a modern road that connects the village Indian Church to San Filipe.